11 Comfortable Hoka Alternatives That Feel Just as Good (From $48)

 Zappos

 I own a pair of Hoka Bondis, and they make for a great walking shoe.
 However, they tend to wear out faster than I'd like.
+I went through my last pair in about 6 months of daily walks.
 Some great hoka alternatives for walking are On Cloud and New Balance.
-To be specific, I wear the Coudnova sneaker and the New Balance 530 sneakers.
+To be specific, I wear the Cloudnova sneaker and the New Balance 530 sneakers.
 Keep in mind these are JUST for walking.
-Not only do they look look (not like the nerdy chunky athletic sneaker) but they are comfortable.
-During my two-mile morning walks, my feet feel great, and they last much longer than my Hokas.
+Not only do they look great (not like the nerdy chunky athletic sneaker) but they are comfortable.
+In Miami, during my two-mile morning walks, my feet feel great, and they last much longer than my Hokas.
+I also love that they're lighter, so my legs don't feel as heavy on longer days.

 why is hoka so popular now?